Divy-78/kastack-ai-ml-assignment/README.md

 - Unseen language can be uncertain.

 ## AI-tool usage declaration

-AI development assistance was used for architecture discussion, code review/brainstorming, debugging support and documentation assistance.
-Runtime processing is local and uses open-source Python libraries plus custom logic.
+AI tools were used during development for brainstorming, architecture discussion, debugging assistance, code review, and documentation support.
+The implementation was reviewed and tested locally, and the final system uses custom logic and open-source Python libraries for runtime processing.
 Raw assignment messages were not sent to external AI services.

 ## Public GitHub checklist
 Do NOT commit: